eriksvedang/eriksvedang.github.io/_posts/2014-12-01-advent-calendar.md

 ---
 layout: note
-title: Advent Calendar (2014)
+title: Advent Calendar
 image: Advent.png
-color: '#F00'
+color: '#CCC'
 tags: [art]
 ---

 The Advent of 2014 I challenged myself to make one piece of art everyday, posting it to an advent calendar.
-You can have a look at it [here](http://eriksvedang.github.com/Advent).
+You can have a look at the result [here](http://eriksvedang.github.com/Advent).